 Similar to a NY Cheesecake or a Flan, this is an eggs, milk, heavy cream and cheese cake.
 Meaning, the creaminess comes from slow baking and letting the ingredients cook themselves in their own steam.
 Pumpkin puree is also full of juices and they can easily turn mushy and grainy if set under high temperature.

-If you see the pie cracking on the surface, it is either done baking or being baked on a temperature too high.
+If you see the pie cracking on the surface, it is either done baking or being baked on a too high of a temperature.
 If the cracks on the pie are not too large, they will disappear while the pie is cooling down.

 4. Combination of mascarpone + milk + heavy cream = golden combination